sigurasg/GhidraTek2465/README.md

 # GhidraTek2465

 A Ghidra extension for the venerable Tektronix 2465-series oscilloscopes.
-Requires a lSleigh anguage spec for the MC6800, like e.g. the one [available here](https://github.com/sigurasg/GhidraMC6800/releases).
+Requires a Sleigh language spec for the MC6800, like e.g. the one [available here](https://github.com/sigurasg/GhidraMC6800/releases).

 ![Disassembly](screenshot.png)